-Separate your dose of this medication as many hours as possible from any iron supplements or products containing iron (such as multivitamins with minerals) you may take.
-Iron can reduce the amount of carbidopa and levodopa available to the body.
+Separate your dose of this medication by as many hours as possible from any iron supplements or products containing iron (such as multivitamins with minerals) you may take.
+Iron can reduce the amount of this medication absorbed by the body.
 Consult your doctor or pharmacist for more details.

 Some patients may experience a "wearing-off" (worsening of symptoms) before the next dose is due.
 An "on-off" effect might also occur, in which sudden short periods of stiffness occur.
 If these effects occur, contact your doctor for possible dose adjustments that may help to lessen this effect.

-Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
+Remember that this medication has been prescribed because your doctor has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-Some people using this medication have reported falling asleep suddenly during their usual daily activities (such as talking on the phone, driving).
+Some people taking this medication have fallen asleep suddenly during their usual daily activities (such as talking on the phone, driving).
 In some cases, sleep occurred without any feelings of drowsiness beforehand.
-Therefore, you should not drive or take part in other possibly dangerous activities until you are certain that this medication will not cause drowsiness or sudden sleep.
-If you experience increased sleepiness or fall asleep during the day, do not drive or take part in other possibly dangerous activities until you have discussed this effect with your doctor.
-Your risk is increased with use of alcohol or other medications that can make you drowsy.
+This sleep effect may occur anytime during treatment with this medication even if you have used this medication for a long time.
+If you experience increased sleepiness or fall asleep during the day, do not drive or do other possibly dangerous activities until you have discussed this effect with your doctor.
+Your risk of this sleep effect is increased by using alcohol or other medications that can make you drowsy.
+See also Precautions section.

-Abruptly stopping or reducing the dose of this medication may rarely cause a serious condition called neuroleptic malignant syndrome (NMS).
-Get medical help right away if you have any of the following symptoms: fever, unusual muscle stiffness, severe confusion, sweating, fast/irregular heartbeat, rapid breathing.
+Suddenly stopping or reducing the dose of this medication may rarely cause a very serious condition called neuroleptic malignant syndrome (NMS).
+Get medical help right away if you have any of the following symptoms: fever, unusual muscle stiffness, severe confusion, sweating, fast/irregular heartbeat.

-A serious allergic reaction to this drug is unlikely, but seek immediate medical attention if it occurs.
-Symptoms of a serious allergic reaction include: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.
+A very serious allergic reaction to this drug is rare.
+However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.